brenobaptista/blog/src/posts/reusing-entities-with-css-variables.md

 > Custom properties are also known as CSS variables or cascading variables.

-The company I work for uses Sass to style its components.
+The company I work for uses <abbr title="Syntactically Awesome Style Sheets">Sass</abbr> to style its components.
 I tried using Sass variables to handle dark mode, but it didn't work.
 Then I discovered that I should use CSS variables to do that instead.

 Implementing dark mode with Sass is impracticable because it is a preprocessor language, so any changes imply a new generating process and a page refresh.
 But CSS variables are easily accessible and can be changed dynamically at any time.
 You can even [use Sass variables inside CSS variables](https://www.sass-lang.com/documentation/breaking-changes/css-vars).